 Each of these materials has its own unique benefits and can be used to create a beautiful outdoor living space.
-Asphalt is a popular material used for driveways and covers roads in our country.
-You can expect asphalt to last more than 30 years, as it's a durable material.
-Asphalt is better for areas with a cold climate because it is flexible and does not crack compared to concrete.
+Asphalt is a popular material used for driveways and roads.
+It is durable and can last more than 30 years.
+Asphalt is also better for areas with a cold climate because it is flexible and does not crack compared to concrete.

 In essence, landscape pavers are pavers made of tiles, bricks or concrete.
 Concrete is often the most affordable option for gardening projects.
 A natural colored concrete slab with a broom finish is the most basic and least expensive option of all concrete options.
 Segmental retaining walls are formed without the use of mortar and rely on weight to create stability.
 VERSA-LOK retaining wall systems offer endless design options, making them an excellent choice for hardscapes.

 Plantable wall blocks are a new trend that provide you with a retaining wall full of natural beauty.
 Concrete pavers come in numerous shapes and colors.
 They can be used for patios, entrances, walkways or as an accent for poured concrete.
 Shapes such as brick stone, cobblestone, circular stone and slate stone are among the most popular options.
 Permeable pavers are the perfect solution for controlling stormwater.
 Rainwater can pass through permeable pavers to the ground naturally, so there is no standing water left.

 Some watershed districts provide grants to homeowners who complete projects that improve water quality.
 Hardlandscapes allow you to add levels and dimensions to your patio, making it a much more interesting and welcoming space.
 When choosing hard gardening materials to use in your landscape design, consider durability, aesthetic appeal and the cost of the desired look.
-It is also labor intensive, both at the point of installation and throughout the life of the hardscape feature.
-Concrete is a perfect material for virtually all hard landscapes, such as entrances, walls, patios, walkways and patios.
+Overall, there are many benefits to using hardscaping materials in your garden.
+From asphalt to wood to concrete pavers, there is something for everyone when it comes to creating an outdoor living space that is both beautiful and functional.